Our goal is to help you get the kitchen you want, at a price you can afford, with as few compromises as possible.

 He has been designing his kitchens for almost 40 years using Aristokraft Cabinets, a quality mid-priced cabinetmaker that is the flagship company of Masterbrand Cabinets, which also owns Kemper, Decora and Schrock cabinet companies.
 Made in southern Indiana by American craftspeople, Mike has personal experience with his Aristokraft cabinet installations lasting 30+ years, so he’s comfortable that you’ll get at least 30 years out of your new kitchen.

 Dayton Home Remodeling limits the scope of its work to bathroom and kitchen remodeling, as well as mold-resistant basement finishing.
 Our target is to serve the great American middle-class, living in homes valued between approximately $100,000 and $300,000.
-Our kitchens tend to fall between $12,000 and $25,000.
+Our kitchens tend to fall between $15,000 and $30,000.
 Occasionally we have a project over or under these amounts.
-We have had small kitchens as low as $4800, but kitchens under $10,000 happen rarely and should not be expected.
+We have had small kitchens under $12,000 but this rarely happens and should not be expected.

 Our bid process is more like a planning session than a hard sell.
 It also helps to itemize everything during this process because there are too many details in a modern remodeling project to leave to memory.
 Itemization is rare in our industry but we have employed this transparency for over 20 years to great success.
 If we need to change something, the pricing is clear, whether it’s an additional expense or a credit back – it’s all there, no misunderstandings.